 Plugin API interfaces

-API interfaces in Hyperledger Besu allow users to build plugins to extend Besu functionality, such as the Quorum Besu plugins.
+API interfaces in Hyperledger Besu allow users to build plugins to extend Besu functionality.

 For more information about the available interfaces, see the Plugin API Javadoc.